trindade99/exchanjor/README.md

                       The "API_KEY" is stored into the configuration file to be segured, we fetch it from the info.plist.
 Making possible to have two different keys, for different environment.

         * MockData: It's a file with some mock data that was used for development purpose, it's also still in use just has a fallback in case everything fails, we will still be able to display something for the user, keeping the app more responsive.

+    *UNIT TESTING*

+      * Two tests where added to the app, under 'ExchanjorTests', those being 'testFetchFromAPINotNilOrError' and 'testAppDefaultsNotLoadingMockData'.
+Both to ensure our API calls and appDefaults loads are not falling or going to fallback mock data respectively.